rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 _Function of the Subsystem:_

 The function of the newly designed feature is to enable Bluetooth LE (BLE) connectivity between sensors and central Raspberry Pi (RPi).
 These sensors will gather, convert, and send data via BLE (achieved with usage of Arduino Nano 33 BLEs for each sensor) to the master RPi.
 The wires that rectify and step down the power for the sensors on the current version of the Mario Kart Bike will be replaced with four AA batteries and a holder.
-The four AA batteries will provide 6 V and 2.5 A to the microcontrollers, which will power the sensors for more than 56 hours of constant use.
+The four AA batteries will provide 6 V and 3500 mAh to the microcontrollers, which will power the sensors for more than 56 hours of constant use.
 <br/><br/>

 _Constraints:_

 **Run Time:**

 Multiple batteries must supply the DC voltage and current needed to power the equipment for 4 hours of constant use a day for 2 weeks, which is 56 hours of constant use.
 The equipment shall turn off when not in use.

 **Speed Sensor:**